ngrok/ngrok-python/README.md

 | Linux musl |      |  ✓  |    ✓    |     |
 | FreeBSD    |      |  *  |         |     |

+> **Note**
-`ngrok-python`, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.
+> `ngrok-python`, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.

-* Windows-aarch64 will be supported after the next release of [Ring](https://github.com/briansmith/ring/issues/1167).
+> - Windows-aarch64 will be supported after the next release of [Ring](https://github.com/briansmith/ring/issues/1167).
-* FreeBSD-x64 is built by the release process, but PyPI won't accept BSD flavors.
+> - FreeBSD-x64 is built by the release process, but PyPI won't accept BSD flavors.

 # Dependencies